pryv/lib-java/README.md

 ### Java Example App

-This is a Java demo JavaFX Application located in the examples/JavaApp/JavaApp subdirectory.
+This is a Java demo JavaFX Application.
+It requires Java 1.8 to run.

-This App connects to the "web-app-test" application, requiring permissions to access all streams with "manage" level.
+This App connects to the "pryv-lib-java-example" application, requiring permissions to access all streams with "manage" level.
 After a successful login, the app allows to manipulate Streams and Events in a simple way.

 to run it: